 Check for Color Contrast

 About 1 in every 20 people are impacted by some type of color vision impairment, including color blindness.
-This inability to discern between some colors means that those offering responsive web design services must consider color contrast when reading a website.
+This inability to discern between some colors means that those offering design services must consider color contrast when reading a website.
 There are online resources available that allow you to check for low color contrast so that you can ensure your site is accessible and easy-to-read despite visual impairments.

 Be Aware of On-Page Language